TIPHEDE Rug, flatwoven, black/natural,

 All IKEA products are produced in accordance with the IKEA IWAY Standard, our Supplier Code of Conduct.
 It sets out the minimum environmental and social standards expected from our suppliers, including compliance with local laws.
 We do not accept any form of forced labour, child labour or treatments in breach of our supply chain requirements.
 Our cotton teams across the globe ensure that all cotton used in IKEA products meets the demands of compliance in our supply chain.
 By having teams on the ground in areas where it has previously been challenging to work responsibly, we can challenge the traditional ways of working and improve the industry.
 If we discover that we are acting in places where we cannot ensure our requirements are being met, we follow-up on the ground and drive change.

 What is cotton?

-Cotton is a practical and hardwearing natural material.
+Cotton is a practical and durable natural material.
 It comes from the seed capsule of the cotton plant, which forms small wads when it blooms.
-Cotton rugs are easy to care for, because you can wash them in an ordinary washing machine and they can stand high temperatures.
+Cotton rugs are easy to care for because you can wash them in an ordinary washing machine and they can withstand high temperatures.
 Cotton is heavy when wet, so it's important to check that your machine has enough weight capacity.
 It's also good to know that cotton may shrink, so you may have to stretch the rug a bit after you've washed it.